dotnet/dotnet.github.io/about/overview.md

 ## Tools
 Of course, in order to help developers work with the new runtimes, there are tools available for all scenarios from running an application to packaging it and deploying it.
 Though they are not present in the above "10k foot view", tools are a very important piece of the developer's life.

-### .NET Version Manager (DNVM)
-[DNVM](https://github.com/aspnet/dnvm) is a a command-line utility that allows you to install and use various "execution environments" on any machine.
-It runs on Windows, OS X and Linux.

-It works by using predefined feeds to download the runtimes, place them in a well-known location and add environment variables for the user to be able to use them.
-It also allows you to list them out, switch between currently installed runtimes for the next invocation etc.

-The DNVM is an important piece of the development flow.
-It is the first step you do when setting up your development environment.
-Think of it as a "apt-get" or Homebrew for .NET runtimes, and you would be very close.

-### .NET Execution Environment (DNX)
+### .NET Core Command Line Interface
-DNX refers to one of the execution environments that the DNVM installs.
-Each DNX is an isolated and self-contained unit.
-This means that you can have tens of DNX-es installed either on your machine or on the target machine and they will never interfere with one another.

-DNX consists of two major parts: the actual DNX and the DNU (DNX NuGet Utility).
-DNX is used when you want to run the code you've written.
-If you go to the [getting started](/getting-started/) page on this site, you will see in all examples that the last step is invoking the currently active DNX to run the code in a given directory.
-It will compile the code and run it, so there is no reason to invoke the compiler.
-DNX does this by using "Roslyn" described at the beginning of the document.

-The other important part is the DNU, which is used to retrieve the packages that are dependencies of any given application.
-Each .NET Core application will have its dependencies listed out in a **project.json** file, which lives together with the application's code.
-Using DNU, the programmer is able to get these dependencies and run the code.
-DNU also supports more scenarios, namely transforming your code in a package as well as making it ready to be published on the remote server.

-Coupled with DNVM described in the previous section, DNX and DNU make up a major chunk of the developer's workflow in the .NET world of 2015 and beyond.
-You can read more about these tools at the [DNX official documentation](https://docs.asp.net/en/latest/dnx/overview.html).
+.NET Core Command Line Interface, or CLI for short, is a new set of tools that are cross-platform and are focused on helping you get your solution, be it an application or a library, out of the door as quickly as possible.
+It is, of course, open source, and can be found in its [GitHub repo](https://github.com/dotnet/cli/).
+It is currently under development, and it is planned to be supported on all the platforms that .NET Core is supported on by Microsoft (which means Linux, OS X and Windows).

 ### Visual Studio
 [Visual Studio](https://www.visualstudio.com/) is Microsoft's primary IDE and programmer editor.
 It is an incredibly rich and powerful IDE that offers a slew of features for modern development.
 It runs only on Windows.

 ### Visual Studio Code
 [Visual Studio Code](https://code.visualstudio.com/) is a cross-platform editor that is oriented towards supporting writing modern web and cloud applications.
 It provides a subset of features that have made its "older brother", Visual Studio, so popular, like Intellisense and strong debugging support.
-It is probably the easiest way to get started with ASP.NET 5 development on Linux and OS X.
+It is probably the easiest way to get started with ASP.NET Core 1 development on Linux and OS X.

 ## More resources